Dharmendra: 1978–1997: Continued success and minor setbacks

 In 1997, Dharmendra received the Filmfare Lifetime Achievement Award.
 While accepting the award from Dilip Kumar and his wife Saira Banu, he became emotional and remarked that he had never won the Filmfare Award for Best Actor despite having worked in so many successful films and nearly a hundred popular films.
 Speaking on this occasion Dilip Kumar commented, "Whenever I get to meet with God Almighty, I will set before him my only complaint – why did you not make me as handsome as Dharmendra?".

-1998–present: Shift to character roles
+1998–2025: Shift to character roles

-Since the late-1990s, Dharmendra has appeared in character roles.
+Since the late 1990s, after what has been termed his 'gold age', Dharmendra appeared in character roles.
 His first film in such a role was Sohail Khan's romantic comedy Pyaar Kiya To Darna Kya (1998), co-starring Salman Khan, Kajol and Arbaaz Khan.
-The film received positive reviews from critics and became a superhit at the box office.
+The film received positive reviews from critics and was successful at the box office.